aio-libs/aiohttp/docs/web_reference.rst

    Perhaps production config will use more sophisticated runner but it good enough at least at very beginning stage.

+   The function uses *app.loop* as event loop to run.

    :param app: :class:`Application` instance to run

    :param str host: host for HTTP server, ``'0.0.0.0'`` by default